ksheumaker/homeassistant-apsystems_ecur/README.md

 [![hacs_badge](https://img.shields.io/github/v/release/ksheumaker/homeassistant-apsystems_ecur?include_prereleases&label=pre-release)](https://github.com/ksheumaker/homeassistant-apsystems_ecur)
 ![Home Assistant Dashboard](https://github.com/ksheumaker/homeassistant-apsystems_ecur/blob/main/dashboard.jpg)
 # Home-Assistant APsystems ECU Integration
-This is a custom component for [Home-Assistant](http://home-assistant.io) that adds support for the [APsystems](http://www.apsystems.com) Energy Communication Unit (ECU) so that you are able to monitor your PV installation (inverters) in detail.
+This is an integration for [Home-Assistant](http://home-assistant.io) that adds support for the [APsystems](http://www.apsystems.com) Energy Communication Unit (ECU) so that you are able to monitor your PV installation (inverters) in detail.

 Note: This integration was initially written for the older ECU-R (2160xxxxxxxx series) and is fully compatible with the ECU-B. For later ECU-R models (SunSpec logo/ECU-ID starting with 2162xxxxxxxx) and ECU-C owners, usage of this integration results in ECU outage over time.
 You can then use the automation which is described below to automatically reboot the ECU if it fails.
 Unfortunately this is a firmware issue which can't be solved by the integration.